railwayapp/docs/src/docs/guides/public-networking.md

 ## Port Variable

-An essential part of connecting your service to the internet, is properly handling the `PORT` variable.
+An essential part of connecting to your service from the internet, is properly handling the `PORT` variable.

 The easiest way to get up and running is by using the Railway-provided port.